-We had our breakfast at Cunnoor bus stand and left for Coimbatore.
+We had our breakfast at Coonoor bus stand and left for Coimbatore.

 This patch was a nasty one.
-Coimbatore is around 75km from Cunnoor and the first 40km are a continuous decent from South’s Highest mountains.
+Coimbatore is around 75km from Coonoor and the first 40km are a continuous descent from South’s Highest mountains.
 Plus there is a lot of traffic, as this road carries all the Ooty traffic from coming from Tamil Nadu side.

 Even though we had initially decided to take some rest at the divine Pizza Hut, sitting there and doing nothing didn’t seem to make much sense.
 So we got moving again.
 What a terrible decision that was.

 We were new to Tamil Nadu, and not everybody knows that Sun is on steroids here.
 It was so hot I could see myself getting redder and blacker by the minute.
-Even the tricolor had fallen by now, so I wan’t getting any help from anywhere.
-The only thing that kept us alive was the confusion between whether to melt, or burn or evaporate.
+Even the tricolor had fallen by now, so I wasn’t getting any help from anywhere.
+The only thing that kept us alive was the confusion between whether to melt or burn or evaporate.

 Once on the highway, we realized that we were in a very pretty setting actually.
 There were paddy fields on both sides of the road stretching far out till they met gigantic rock mountains.
 We were basically in the Palaghat gap.

 The first thing we visited there was Palakkad Fort.
 It is a small fort, with an even smaller working jail inside its premises, and lawns super well shaded with grandpa trees.
-In short, a perfect one hour stop for those looking for a break from riding in sun.
+In short, a perfect one-hour stop for those looking for a break from riding in the sun.
 Nothing more.
 Nothing less.